PLoizidou/PCBS_Emotional_Memory/README.md

 4. Plots a scatter plot showing how the firing rates of cells during a period relate to the firing rates of another period.
 5. Plots a histogram showing the distribution of firing rates for different types of cells during the selected brain states.

 ## How to run the analysis
+To run the analysis run the file '' found here:
+To see all the functions used select the file '' shown below:

 ## Results obtained